 The Royal Western Australian Historical Society (Inc) (RWAHS) was formed in 1926.
-In 90 years it has grown from a small group of people to about 800 members and organisations, including a network of 74 Affiliated Societies interested in preserving the history of Western Australia and to one with a royal charter.
-It houses a fascinating Museum with a unique art collection, an extensive reference Library, Photograph Archive and a boutique bookshop of Western Australian history publications.
-The Society has always been actively involved in advocacy for history and heritage across the State and over the last decade or so its influence in that regard has grown.
+In 90 years it has grown from a small group of people to a Statewide community organisation of over 800 members and organisations, including a network of 78 Affiliated Societies interested in preserving the history of Western Australia and to one with a royal charter.
+It houses a fascinating Museum with a significant costume and art collection, an extensive reference Library, Photograph Archive and a boutique bookshop of Western Australian history publications.
+The Society has always been actively involved in advocacy for history and heritage across the State and in public campaigns.
+Over the last decade or so its influence in that regard has grown.
+It is a member of the Federation of Australian Historical Societies (Inc.)

 The Society's constitution is available to download from here.